Brewers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have been the favorite twice in the last 10 games and split those matchups 1-1.
+- The Brewers have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- In their last 10 games with a total, the Brewers and their opponents have combined to hit the over three times.
+- In their previous 10 matchups with a total posted by sportsbooks, the Brewers and their foes are 3-5-2 when it comes to hitting the over.

+- The Brewers' previous 10 matchups have not had a runline posted by oddsmakers.

 Brewers Betting Records & Stats

-- The Brewers have won 22 of the 40 games they were favored on the moneyline this season (55%).
+- The Brewers have won in 19, or 48.7%, of the 39 contests they have been named as odds-on underdogs this year.

-- Milwaukee has a record of 11-10 when playing as moneyline favorites with odds of -145 or shorter (52.4% winning percentage).
+- Milwaukee is 19-20 this season when entering a game as the underdog by -110 or more on the moneyline.

-- Based on this matchup's moneyline, the Brewers have an implied win probability of 59.2%.
+- The Brewers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- Milwaukee has combined with opponents to go over the total 33 times this season for a 33-44-5 record against the over/under.
+- Milwaukee and its opponents have hit the over in 34 of its 83 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!